Principal and Co-investigators

 It has also led to several publications, including two special editions of the Santander Art & Culture Law Review, with one dedicated to ‘The Return of Cultural Objects within the European Union – Implementing the Directive 2014/60/EU’ (2016, vol. 2, no 2), and another on ‘Intangible Cultural Heritage – Successes, Problems and Challenges 10 Years After the Entry into Force of the UNESCO 2003 Convention’ (2017, vol. 3, no 2; forthcoming).

-An edited volume entitled Cultural Heritage, Cultural Rights and the European Union: A Critical Inquiry is planned for publication in ‘BRILL Studies in Intercultural Human Rights’ at the end of 2018, the European Year of Cultural Heritage.
+An edited volume entitled Cultural Heritage, Cultural Rights and the European Union: A Critical Inquiry is published in ‘BRILL Studies in Intercultural Human Rights’ in 2018, the European Year of Cultural Heritage.

 UK Contact Person: Kristin Hausler email@example.com